petrzivny/symfony-react-skeleton/README.md

 <!-- LICENSE -->
 ## License
 Distributed under the MIT License.
 Use it however you want.
-And if you like it, you can give me a star at GutHub.
+And if you like it, don't forget to give the project a star at GutHub.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>